computationalmodelling/virtualmicromagnetics/docs/developer-notes.rst

 To summarise, :term:`virtual environment`\s are created from an empty Ubuntu virtual machine after being provisioned and packaged.
 This build process allows the user to create a Virtual Micromagnetics :term:`virtual machine` using Vagrant and VirtualBox.
+A similar approach is used to create :term:`image`\s for :term:`Docker` :term:`containers`\.
 We have also presented how a new environment can be created, how the software of that environment can be controlled, and how the virtual machines can be parameterised.

 Thank you for using Virtual Micromagnetics!
 If you create roles for your favourite software, consider sharing them with the community.
 You can create a